Own the Film

 In the early 1900s, though, millions of Southern blacks began to leave for Northern cities.
 Southern blacks sought to find economic opportunities and political freedom in the north and west.
 Industrial jobs and wages, education, and improved racial relations helped to build a black middle class, though true integration was rarely reached.
 Many new arrivals went to Harlem in New York City, and the density nourished artistic, poetic, intellectual and musical creativity and political advocacy.
 Many of these blacks maintained cultural and family ties to the South, and became leaders of the civil rights movement in the mid-twentieth century.

-Historian James Grossman explains why black Southerners left the South during the Great Migration.
+Historian James Grossman explains why black Southerners left the South.